External magnetic field suppression of carbon diffusion in iron

 Controlling carbon diffusion in BCC iron is fundamental to processing and designing steel alloys.
 Experiments have found that different activation barriers and prefactors are necessary to describe zero-field carbon diffusion in BCC iron at low \cite{daSilva1976} compared to high temperatures \cite{Stanley1949}, with the prefactor increasing and the activation energy barrier decreasing approaching the Curie temperature.
 In addition, external magnetic fields affect carbon diffusion in iron, despite carbon being a nonmagnetic element: Fujii and Tsurekawa observed suppression of carbon diffusion through BCC Fe parallel to externally applied magnetic fields \cite{Fujii2011}.
 Similarly, field effects on diffusion-controlled processes have been observed in nonmagnetic metal systems like aluminum alloys \cite{Kesler2025}.
 In BCC Fe, it has been hypothesized that the partial magnetic order induced by application of the field raises the activation energy barrier to carbon transitions \cite{Ruch1976}.
 However, this hypothesis lacks a physical connection between the magnetic ordering of Fe atoms and changes in carbon diffusion.

 Various phenomenological models have been proposed to explain the experimental observations, but none provide a comprehensive physical explanation that applies to all high-temperature and high-field cases.
 Fujii and Tsurekawa \cite{Fujii2011} referred to McLellan's dual-occupancy model (DOM) for interstitial diffusion \cite{McLellan1965} and suggested that occupancy of tetrahedral sites decreases under field, reducing the ability of carbon to hop along tetrahedral-to-tetrahedral diffusion pathways.
-However, DFT studies showed that the tetrahedral C site in BCC Fe is a saddle point and serves only as a transition state between octahedral equilibrium sites \cite{Jiang2003, Domain2004}.
+However, DFT studies showed that the tetrahedral C site in ferromagnetic BCC Fe is a saddle point and serves only as a transition state between octahedral equilibrium sites \cite{Jiang2003, Domain2004}; this is also true in the disordered local moment (DLM) paramagnetic case \footnote{See Supplemental Material at [URL will be inserted by publisher] for details on saddle point verification, how Zeeman fields affect the 0 K activation barrier, magnetic model and DFT calculation parameters, elastic dipole details, and activation energy statistics.}.
 Ruch \textit{et al.} \cite{Ruch1976}, following earlier work by Girifalco \cite{Girifalco1962} and Wuttig \cite{Wuttig1971} on non-Arrhenius diffusion generally seen in ferromagnets, offered a phenomenological explanation that the activation energy barrier $Q$ decreases with temperature-induced magnetic disorder according to $Q(T) = Q_\text{PM} + (Q_\text{FM}-Q_\text{PM}) S^2(T)$, where $Q_\text{PM}$ is the paramagnetic barrier in the infinite temperature limit, $Q_\text{FM}$ is the ferromagnetic barrier, and $S(T)$ is the magnetic saturation.
 Farraro and McLellan later concluded that the magnetic argument of Wuttig offers a more valid description of carbon in BCC Fe than the DOM, which overestimates diffusivity in the high-temperature BCC $\delta$-Fe phase \cite{Farraro1979}.
 Extension of the magnetic model to also account for field-induced magnetic order would allow for a consistent explanation of both temperature and field.